Atheist (band): Death of Roger Patterson and Unquestionable Presence (1991)

-Elements and disbandment (1992-2007)
+Elements and disbandment (1992–2007)

 Atheist disbanded for the first time in 1992, then reunited in 1993 to record a third album, Elements, fulfilling their contractual requirements, before disbanding for a second time in early 1994.

 Relapse Records reissued the band's three albums in late 2005, as well as a vinyl box set containing the three albums plus the R.A.V.A.G.E. demo "On They Slay".
-In January 2006, Atheist announced they were regrouping to perform live during the summer and autumn.
+In January 2006, Atheist announced they were regrouping to perform live during the summer and autumn, including an appearance at Wacken Open Air in August 2006.
 The line-up was Shaefer, Burkey, Choy and Flynn.
 Shaefer only provided vocals due to long battles with tendinitis and carpal tunnel syndrome.
-The Gnostic guitarist Sonny Carson played all of Shaefer's guitar parts, while Burkey was later replaced by Chris Baker of Gnostic.
+The Gnostic guitarist Sonny Carson played all of Shaefer's guitar parts, while Burkey was later replaced with Chris Baker of Gnostic.

-Reformation and Jupiter (2008-present)
+Reformation and Jupiter (2008–present)

 On July 12, 2008, Shaefer issued a statement indicating that he and Flynn were working on new material.
-A month later, Shaefer announced that they had commenced the recording of a new studio album, which would be their first in over 15 years.
+A month later, Shaefer announced that they had started recording a new studio album, their first in over 15 years.
 The band toured Europe and the US in 2009 to celebrate the 20th anniversary of the release of Piece of Time.
 A live DVD filmed at the Wacken Open Air Festival appeared towards the end of the year.

 On July 11, 2010, Atheist revealed that their fourth studio album would be called Jupiter and was set for a November release.
 They signed a deal with Season of Mist and Jupiter was released on November 8, 2010.

-On August 3, 2010, Shaefer and Flynn announced on behalf of the band that Tony Choy would not be appearing on Jupiter but was still likely to appear in live performances with the band due to his own musical aspirations.
-The band announced in 2014 that it was working on a fifth studio album, which was planned to be released in 2015.
+On August 3, 2010, Shaefer and Flynn announced on behalf of the band that Tony Choy would not appear on Jupiter but was likely to appear in live performances with the band due to his own musical aspirations.
+The band announced in 2014 that it was working on a fifth studio album, planned to be released in 2015.
 In February 2018, Atheist signed with Agonia Records, while they continued to tour.

+The band was supposed to tour Europe with Greek thrash band Suicidal Angels and American death metal band Abysmal Dawn in 2022, but this tour was postponed.

+The band signed with Nuclear Blast Records in 2023.
+The label reissued the band's back catalog.
+The band toured South America with Cryptopsy in 2025 and stated that they had planned to write and record a new album.
+Shaefer stated that six songs had been written for the album.
+The band toured the US, Japan, New Zealand and Mexico during this time.
+As of 2026, a follow-up to 2010's Jupiter has yet to be released.